sergei202/okcoders-module2/week2/homework.md

 ##### Hints
 - You'll need to create a CSS class to set the background backgroundColor
 - You can use [`.toggleClass()`](http://api.jquery.com/toggleclass/) to handle all the heavy-lifting of checking/add/removing the class.

+## Day 2 - Sunday the 18th

+Create a new web page that counts the number of button clicks.
+You'll need a single `<div>` and a single button.

+#### Hints
+- Don't forget to add the jQuery library!
+- What do we need when counting something?
+A variable!
+- Remember that we can use [`.text()`](https://www.w3schools.com/jquery/html_text.asp) to update the text inside of an element.